mycal-tucker/causal-probe/README.md

 # causal-probe

-## Open issues to clean up before publicizing fully:
-1) Redo this for QA model and make sure it works.

 ## Example workflow
 This README is mostly designed to walk you through a full working example from training probes to generating counterfactuals to evaluating results.
 We'll work through a specific example because modifying bits of functionality should be relatively simple within the framework.